 We became a public company following the Closing of the Business Combination, and as such, have incurred, and will continue to incur, significant legal, accounting and other expenses that DraftKings and SBT did not incur as private companies.
 We are subject to the reporting requirements of the Exchange Act, and are required to comply with the applicable requirements of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as the rules and regulations subsequently implemented by the SEC and the listing standards of The Nasdaq Stock Market, including changes in corporate governance practices and the establishment and maintenance of effective disclosure and financial controls.
 Compliance with these rules and regulations can be burdensome.
 Our management and other personnel need to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations will increase our historical legal and financial compliance costs and will make some activities more time-consuming and costly.
 For example, we expect that these rules and regulations may make it more difficult and more expensive for us to attract and retain qualified members of our Board as compared to DraftKings and SBT as private companies.
 Additionally, as we are no longer an "emerging growth company", we have incurred significant expenses and devoted substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act and expect to continue to do so in the future.
 We will need to continue to hire additional accounting and financial staff, and engage outside consultants, all with appropriate public company experience and technical accounting knowledge and maintain an internal audit function, which will increase our operating expenses.
-Moreover, we could increase our general and administrative expenses and could materially and adversely affect our profitability.
-We are evaluating these rules and regulations, and cannot predict or estima
+Moreover, we could incur additional compensation costs in the event that we decide to pay cash compensation closer to that of other publicly-listed companies, which would increase our general and administ